PsiUpsilonEI/Bylaws/README.md

 ### Section 2: Adoption

-1. These bylaws adopted January 6, 2025 shall replace all previous bylaws and amendments of the Chapter.
+1. These bylaws adopted February 17, 2025 shall replace all previous bylaws and amendments of the Chapter.

 ### Section 3: Enactment

-1. Ratification of the bylaws shall be by a Class C vote.
+1. Ratification of the bylaws shall be by a Class B vote.
 Bylaws may be changed by amendment or by bylaw convention.
 2. In case of dispute, the J-Board shall interpret the bylaws.
 3. A willful disobedience of these bylaws is grounds for fine or disciplinary action at the discretion of the Executive Committee.
 4. All Chapter policies that are not amendments are only valid for one year.
-5. A bylaw may be suspended by a Class C vote, for a time period (specified in the motion) no greater than one (1) year.
+5. A bylaw may be suspended by a Class A vote, for a time period (specified in the motion) no greater than one (1) year.

 ### Section 4: Amendments

 1. All motions of amendment must be in writing and seconded by two active members.
 2. After the motion is made at a Chapter meeting, one (1) week shall pass before voting on the motion.
-3. The motion must be ratified by a Class C vote.
+3. The motion must be ratified by a Class B vote.

 ### Section 5: Chapter Policy

 1. Chapter policies will cease to be in effect one year after their passing.
 2. In the event of a conflict between chapter policy and bylaws, the bylaws take precedent.
 3. After a chapter policy expires, it cannot become a chapter policy again for the next three years without revision.
-It must either become an amendment by a Class C vote, be revised and made chapter policy again, or not be in effect.
+It must either become an amendment by a Class B vote, be revised and made chapter policy again, or not be in effect.
 4. All motions of chapter policy must be in writing and seconded by an active member.
 5. After the motion is made at a Chapter meeting, one (1) week shall pass before voting on the motion.
-6. The motion must be ratified by a Class B vote.
+6. The motion must be ratified by a Class A vote.

 ## Article II: Voting